shuban-789/ImaginaryCTF-2022-writeups/imaginary-ctf-2022/misc/system-hardening7.md

 ![key](https://cdn.discordapp.com/attachments/998111098559549540/998733530769133598/unknown.png)

 ### The Flag
-Once you complete all these tasks, and your ScoringReport says you have earned 100 points, the flag will be displayed on the ScoringReport
+Once you complete all these tasks, and your ScoringReport says you have earned 100 points, the flag will be displayed on the ScoringReport.
 ![flag](https://cdn.discordapp.com/attachments/998111098559549540/998736959772041236/unknown.png)

 Flag: ictf{5a6a9093a22d86502368e7c1d31de30851f8c5cd06419728e8ade8c67715de8f}
 ### Wrap-up